Decomposition spaces in Combinatorics: Introduction

 \begin{blanko*}{Objective method.} \M inversion is a versatile algebraic counting device.
 The fact that the formula is always given by an alternating sum illustrates one of the great features of algebra over bijective combinatorics: the existence of additive inverses.
 On the other hand, it is well appreciated that bijective proofs in general represent deeper insight than purely algebraic proofs.

-There is a rather general method for lifting algebraic identities to bijections of sets, which one may try to apply whenever the identity takes place in the vector space spanned by \isoclasses of objects.
+There is a rather general method for lifting algebraic identities to bijections of sets, which one may try to apply whenever the identity takes place in the vector space with basis the set of \isoclasses of objects.
 This is the so-called objective method, pioneered in this context by Lawvere and Menni~\cite{LawvereMenniMR2720184}, working directly with the combinatorial objects rather than their numbers, using linear algebra with coefficients in $\Set$ rather than a ring or field.

 To illustrate this, observe that a vector in the free vector space on a set $S$ is just a collection of scalars indexed by (a finite subset of) $S$.
 The objective counterpart is a family of sets indexed by $S$, i.e.~an object in the slice category $\Set_{/S}$.
-The notion of cardinality has a natural extension to families of finite sets: the cardinality of a family of finite sets indexed by some set $B$ is a $B$-indexed family of natural numbers, and is in particular an element in the vector space spanned by $B$.
+The notion of cardinality has a natural extension to families of finite sets: the cardinality of a family of finite sets indexed by some set $B$ is a $B$-indexed family of natural numbers, and is in particular an element in the vector space with basis $B$.
 Finiteness issues enter the picture now and should be taken proper care of, see below.

 Linear maps at this level are given by spans $S \leftarrow M \to T$, which are, in more abstract terms, the {\em linear functors}, i.e.~functors between slices preserving sums and certain other colimits.
 Indeed, the pullback formula for composition of spans turns out to correspond precisely to matrix multiplication.
 Spans have cardinalities, which are linear maps.